Johnny Davis (basketball, born 2002): Professional career

-Washington Wizards (2022–present)
+Washington Wizards (2022–2025)

 Davis was selected with the tenth overall pick by the Washington Wizards in the 2022 NBA draft.
 Davis joined the Wizards' 2022 NBA Summer League roster.
 In his Summer League debut, Davis scored six points on 1-for-11 shooting in a 99–105 loss to the Detroit Pistons.

+On February 6, 2025, Davis was traded to the Memphis Grizzlies along with Marvin Bagley III in a three-team deal involving Marcus Smart, but was waived on February 21, 2025, without appearing in a game for the Grizzlies.

+Westchester Knicks (2025)

+On March 1, 2025, Davis signed with the Westchester Knicks of the NBA G League.

+Wisconsin Herd (2025–present)

+On October 8, 2025, the Wisconsin Herd acquired Davis' player rights from the Westchester Knicks.
+In exchange, the Herd sent the rights to Diego Bernard and Jalen Lewis, along with a pick in the 2026 NBA G League Player Draft and International Draft to Westchester.

 National team career

 Davis represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged 4.1 points per game, helping his team win the gold medal.